preetisawant/cloud-foundry/monitoring.md

   ```
   {: pre}

-## Camelot
+## Application Deployment Validation
-{: #camelot}
+{: #appDepVal}

-Camelot allows to analyze [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/cf-help.html) calls.
+Application Deployment Validation (appDepVal) is a part of the monitoring solution which allows to analyze [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/cf-help.html) calls.
 The goal is to have a detailed timing analysis of all process steps and rest calls which are executed during a single [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/cf-help.html) command such as `cf push ..`, `cf buildpacks` etc.
 The tool works as [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/cf-help.html) wrapper and examines the resulting trace.
 Results are detailed metrics which could be used for problem determination, alerting and visualization.

-### Changing default configuration for Camelot
+### Changing default configuration for Application Deployment Validation

-Camelot will be enabled in CFEE when you enable monitoring.
+Application Deployment Validation (appDepVal) will be enabled in CFEE when you enable monitoring.
 It will be deployed with a specific default configuration.
 Some of these defaults can be modified later.

-Following two configuration environment variables can be used to adapt your camelot buildpacks testing:
+Following two configuration environment variables can be used to adapt your buildpacks testing:

   - CAP_TEST_DELAY
-  This environment variable allows to disable/enable camelot testing and to set the test interval.
-When it is set to `0` Camelot testing will be disabled.
-When it is set to a value > 0 it will calculate the interval used for camelot test cycles.
+  This environment variable allows to disable/enable buildpack testing and to set the test interval.
+When it is set to `0` buildpacks testing will be disabled.
+When it is set to a value > 0 it will calculate the interval used for buildpacks test cycles.
 Input is in seconds.

   - CAP_TEST_FILTER
   This environment variable allows to specify the amount of buildpacks to be tested.
 When this value is set to `all` or is not set, all buildpacks will be tested.
 When this value is set to specific buildpacks then only these buildpacks will be tested.